NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 OK button is on nav panel, called BX. (due to the nav. panel is really from the AJ) Nav. panel is located just next to data-panel.

-Notice first the button IN/OUT.
+Notice the two lights with IN/OUT and POS/MSDA, those are buttons also.

+If POS/MSDA button is in POS mode and the other button in OUT, the display will show steerpoint info.
+This is also the default state of the data-panel. nbaaau  - n: 0=steerpoint 1=airport, aaa: distance, u: uncertainty.

-Below is listed what combination of that button with the knob will produce (if the other button is set to MSDA):
+Below is listed what combination of IN/OUT with the knob will produce (if the other button is set to MSDA):

 OUT
 - TILS:   Shows current TILS frequency on display.